andeevosters/Election_Analysis/README.md

 # Election_Analysis
-We were asked by an empoloyee of the Colorado Board of Elections to audit a recent congressional election, in two separate phases: candidate results and county results.
+We were asked by an employee of the Colorado Board of Elections to audit a recent congressional election, in two separate phases: candidate results and county results.

 ## Phase 1: Candidate Results
 ### Project Overview